open-telemetry/opentelemetry-specification/specification/trace/api.md

 status code as `Unset` unless there is an error, as described above.

 Application developers and Operators may set the status code to `Ok`.

+When span status is set to `Ok` it SHOULD be considered final and any further attempts to change it SHOULD be ignored.

 Analysis tools SHOULD respond to an `Ok` status by suppressing any errors they would otherwise generate.
 For example, to suppress noisy errors such as 404s.